Marion987/Free_Anytime_Validity_by_Sequentializing_Tests_and_Tests_as_Future_Significance_Levels/README.md

-# Bachelor-Thesis
-Free anytime validity by sequentializing tests
+# Free Anytime Validity by Sequentializing Tests and Tests as Future Significance Levels